Auckland water restrictions relaxed for business, but household ban on outdoor use stays in place

 "We must take a precautionary approach.
 This drought is not over... it's living still," he said.

-Said mayor Phil Goff: "Let's look at reality.
+Mayor Phil Goff said: "Let's look at reality.
 We might have saved 40 million litres a day, but guess what?
 Despite huge savings and extra supply our dam levels are not rising.
 They have gone down in the last 17 days."

 The vote to continue with water restrictions for households was carried by 10 votes to nine with two abstentions.